 The good thing about opting for a first look session is that, after the initial shock is gone, I use the opportunity to capture the couple portraits to get you more free time for hanging out at your own cocktail hour.
 Depending on the logistics of your day, you could also choose to have all or the most important of your group formal photos done prior to the Ceremony.

 During the Ceremony time, I focus on one sole thing: emotion.
 In an unobtrusive manner, my goal is to keep an eye out for every tear, nervous laugh, and the beautiful looks you'll exchange with each other as you perform the rituals of the most emotional part of the day.

-A week after the wedding, you will receive a link to an online gallery which contains all the proof images of your wedding date.
-This gallery can be shared to loved ones, and everyone you give access to can order prints or download their pictures directly from that client site.
+Three to four weeks after the wedding (depending on the season), you will receive a link to an online gallery that contains all the full-resolution, downloadable images of your wedding date.
+This gallery can be shared with loved ones, and everyone you share access to can order prints or download their pictures directly from that client site.

-I also offer digital and professional printed products, beautiful hand-bound wedding albums are always a couples' favorite, complemented with mini-replicas for parents.
+I also offer digital and professionally printed products.
+Beautiful hand-bound wedding albums are always a couples' favorite, complemented with mini-replicas for parents.

 Engagement Shoots and Newlywed Sessions

 I love sessions!
 Engagement sessions help us break the ice and get to know each other before the big day.
 Then, those pictures can be used for save-the-dates, invitations, wedding decor, or for a custom-made guestbook that features your favorite images.